Tyler Arnason

-Tyler Lawrence Arnason (born March 16, 1979) is an American former professional ice hockey center who played in the National Hockey League for the Chicago Blackhawks, Ottawa Senators and the Colorado Avalanche.
+Tyler Lawrence Arnason (born March 16, 1979) is an American former professional ice hockey center who played in the National Hockey League (NHL) for the Chicago Blackhawks, Ottawa Senators and the Colorado Avalanche.

 Early life

 He is the son of former NHL winger Chuck Arnason.
 Arnason was born in Oklahoma City, when his father was a member of the Oklahoma City Stars of the Central Hockey League (CHL).
-As a result, Arnason is the first player in NHL history to be born in the state of Oklahoma.

 Arnason and his family moved to Winnipeg, Manitoba following the end of his father's career.
 He attended St. John's-Ravenscourt School, graduating in 1997.
-Arnason holds dual citizenship to both the United States and Canada.

 Arnason is the brother of Canadian actress and screenwriter Aubrey Arnason.

 Playing career

 Arnason attended St. Cloud State University and played 118 games for the men's hockey team, registering 136 points in his three years with the team.
 In 2001, he led St. Cloud to the Western Collegiate Hockey Association title.